k-jingyang/k-jingyang.github.io/_posts/2023-07-23-strong-weak-dependency.md

 In the graph above, Service C is a dependency of Service A and Service B. C is a weak dependency of B, while C is a strong dependency of A. If C were to fail, A will break.
 However, B doesn't break, albeit with degraded functionality.

-To be more specific and nuanced, this dependency relationship can be viewed from a service level or to a function level.
+To be more specific and nuanced, this dependency relationship can be viewed at a service level or at a function level.
 A function of a service is dependent on another function of another service.
 So there can exist multiple strong and weak dependency relationships between two services (when we have different functions calling different functions).

-This concept of strong/weak dependency helps to create a mental model for understanding and designing services that is capable of **Graceful degradation**.
+This concept of strong/weak dependency helps to create a mental model for understanding and designing services that are capable of **Graceful degradation**.

 i.e. "When building a new feature that calls the API of another service, should this be a weak or a strong dependency?
 If it's going to be a weak dependency.
 What will the degraded functionality be like and how do I achieve that (e.g. using timeouts or default/zero data)?"